Kuchipudi: Major Kuchipudi dramas

 The most popular dance-drama is Bhama Kalapam of Sidhyendra Yogi.
 Narayana Teertha composed the Krishna Lila Tarangini, a story of Krishna's life beginning from his birth to his marriage to Rukmini.
 Ramaiah Sastri, inspired by the Bhama Kalapam, wrote the Golla Kalapam, which portrays the theme of an ethical satirical conversation between a Gopi and a Brahmin.
 Other commonly performed plays are the dance-songs (kritis) of Thyagaraja, and the 700 surviving padams out of 4500 composed by Kshetrayya of Movva.

 Traditional compositions that have been internationally performed by Kuchipudi artists, particularly among Telugu diaspora communities, include Srinivasa Kalyanam, Rukmini Kalyanam (marriage of Krishna and Rukmini), Sakuntalam Bhamakalpam, Hara Vilasam, Prahlada Charitram (Holi festival-related story), Usha Parinayam, Sasirekha Parinayam, Rama Natakam (probably the oldest play), Mohini Rukmangada, Chamundeswari Sabda, Ardhanareeswaram Sabda and Perini Thandavam.

 Schools and training centers

 Kuchipudi training, as with all major classical Indian arts, have traditionally begun at a young age.
 The training includes physical exercises, theory, demonstration lessons and a lot of practice.
 The physical exercises range from yoga to special exercises to develop a supple body and flexibility in leg muscles, lower body, core, arms, shoulders and neck.
 Some examples of special exercises, state Kothari and Pasricha, are Dandemu, Chakradandemu, Ekapada, Gunjeelu, Kailsamu, Kappilu and Moggalu.
 They are educated in Sanskrit and Telugu.
 They must also learn music, literature and become vocalists.
 Training has expanded from within traditional families to anyone across the world due to its popularization.

+Lakshminarayana Sastry is credited with introducing females to Kuchipudi, which was taught initially to male dancers, and with developing solo-dancing.